Most credit cards are either good for new spending or for cutting the cost of existing debts. But some cards offer cheap

-The next low-rate, long-term card is the AA* card, which gives 6.9% representative APR on all spending and 6.9% annual interest on transferred debt.
-The rate is only slightly higher than the cards above, but is a good alternative if you need to shift debt from those lenders.
+The next low-rate, long-term card is the AA* card, which has the same 6.4% representative APR on all spending and 6.4% annual interest on transferred debt as the cards above.
+It's another good option for a low-rate card.

 - The AA can increase the rate after a year.
 But you can reject this rate hike.

 - Poorer credit scorers may be given higher rates of 10.4% or 14.9% APR.

 - Balance transfers can't come from Bank of Ireland, Post Office or other AA cards.

 - You can transfer your balance at any time, there won't be a fee to transfer.